dell/apex-aiops/incident-management/utils/docs/README_aaim-snow-catalog.md

 ## Configration

-The default configuration file is `msc.conf`, and is found in the `config` directory.
+The default configuration file is `asc.conf`, and is found in the `config` directory.
 The file format is HJSON, a relaxed form of JSON (e.g: trailing commas and quotes are optional, and comments are supported).

-Alternatively, a YAML configuration can be used, by replacing the msc.conf file with a msc.yaml file (note the default config file name is fixed).
+Alternatively, a YAML configuration can be used, by replacing the asc.conf file with a asc.yaml file (note the default config file name is fixed).

 **NOTE:** The two files are mutually exclusive, if both exist, the utility will error.